Ogbomosho South: Geography

-Ogbomoso South Local Government Area spans approximately 68 square kilometres, experiencing an average temperature of 28 degrees Celsius.
-The annual precipitation in Ogbomoso South Local Government Area is around 1830 mm, with an average wind speed recorded at 9 km/h.
+Ogbomoso South Local Government Area spans approximately 88 square kilometres or 34 square miles with a density of 2600 /sqkm, experiencing an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit.
+The annual precipitation in Ogbomoso South Local Government Area is around 1830 mm, with an average wind speed recorded at 9 km/h or 5 ½ mph.

 Locality

 Town and Villages under Ogbomosho North Local Government Area: